Ontario Wind Turbines

 Does this make sense to you??

 was awarded a wind power contract that guarantees his company $66,000 a day for a total of $1/2 Billion dollars.

 The Wind Industry held a fundraising event for Kathleen Wynne in April 2013.

-Ten minutes of research on the Internet will tell you that wind turbines are nothing more than big money for billion dollar companies,
+Ten minutes of research on the Internet will tell you that wind power is big money for billion dollar companies,

 Energy Platform by Party